danielspofford/blogposts/posts/aws-iot-elixir-nerves.md

 you upload once.
 Going forward when an unprovisioned device attempts to connect to AWS IoT the following occurs automatically:

-  * Register a Certificate and set its status to `PENDING_ACTIVE`.
+  * register a Certificate and set its status to `PENDING_ACTIVE`
-  * Create a Thing.
+  * create a Thing
-  * Create a Policy.
+  * create a Policy
-  * Attach the Policy to the Certificate.
+  * attach the Policy to the Certificate
-  * Attach the Certificate to the Thing.
+  * attach the Certificate to the Thing
-  * Update the Certificate status to `ACTIVE`.
+  * update the Certificate status to `ACTIVE`

 Some of the values used for the resources created in that process are influenced by the provisioning template we configured against the relevant custom CA. These